Automattic/jetpack/extensions/README.md

 </JetpackPluginSidebar>
 ```

+The sidebar won't show up at all if nothing isn't rendering in the sidebar's "slot".

-Remember to be mindful of posts, pages, custom post types and re-usable blocks.
+Remember to be mindful of posts, pages, custom post types and re-usable block post type.
+See Publicize and Shortlinks for examples how to limit functionality only to some specific post types or posts.

 ### i18n
-As of 04/2019 `wp.i18n` [doesn't support React elements in strings](https://github.com/WordPress/gutenberg/issues/9846).
+As of 04/2019, `wp.i18n` [doesn't support React elements in strings](https://github.com/WordPress/gutenberg/issues/9846).
 You will have to structure your copy so that links and other HTML can be translated separately.

 Not possible: